The Three Snake-Leaves: Synopsis

 As time passes, the resurrected princess has changed and no longer loves her husband.
 One day, the prince's wife and his servant accompany him on a sea voyage to visit his father.
 The princess falls in love with the skipper, and they plot to murder the prince so they can marry.
 As the prince is sleeping, the princess seizes him by the head and the skipper his legs, and the wicked lovers throw him overboard, drowning him.
 However, the prince's loyal servant has quietly witnessed the crime and rides a boat to fish out his master's body and restores him to life with the snake-leaves.

 The prince and his servant row back to the kingdom ahead of the princess and the skipper and inform the king of the lovers' misdeed.
 Shocked by his daughter's actions, the king hides his son-in-law.
 When the princess returns, she lies that her husband had died on the way home and the skipper saved her, only for the king to reveal the resurrected prince.
 The princess begs her father for mercy, but he refuses on account of her killing the person she owed her life.

 The king then has the princess and the skipper executed by placing them on a ship pierced with holes and they drown.

 Analysis

+Motifs

 Austrian consul Johann Georg von Hahn noted the motif of the resurrection by the herb or plant a snake brought to revive its mate echoes the Greek tale of Polyidus and Glaucus.

 Professor Ulrich Marzolph indicated its parallel in Greek tradition, but also pointed that the motif of the animal reviving its mate with a plant can be found in the poem Eliduc by Marie de France.

 Hans-Jörg Uther noted literary predecessors in the Indian Panchatantra, in Apollodorus and in Hyginus.